CNY to JPY in 2026: cash exchange vs Alipay vs UnionPay for Chinese tourists in Japan

 What about UnionPay credit cards?

-UnionPay is Japan's most-accepted Chinese-issuing card network — the UnionPay International network covers around 90 % of card-accepting merchants in Tokyo and 70–80 % nationwide.
-Conversion happens at the UnionPay reference rate, which in practice runs 1.0–1.5 % above mid-market.
+UnionPay is Japan's most-accepted Chinese-issuing card network — the UnionPay International network covers around 90% of card-accepting merchants in Tokyo and 70–80% nationwide.
+Conversion happens at the UnionPay reference rate, which in practice runs at a modest premium over mid-market.

 When UnionPay wins: